-Many of these tips will be really obvious to you homeowners who have been at this a while.
+Many of these home security tips will be obvious to you homeowners who have been at this a while.
 But there are always new homeowners who are still learning, and I didn’t want to leave any helpful tips out.
 So it’s all here.

 - No one’s home.
 Whether everyone’s away at work or school, or you’re all on vacation in another country, that’s what the burglar targets.